jfflbnntt/roll20-api-scripts/README.md

 Supports simple inline dice and table rolls if you have ApiExtensions/processInlineRolls.js installed

 Some ideas not yet implemented:
-- support only one bubble per token at a time, reuse existing if possible
 - optional color parameter to command line
 - optional token select parameter